Mohd-Taqiuddin/MYSQL-to-Kwil-migration/README.md

 3. Install dependencies
    > npm install
 4. Copy private key from KwilDB and paste it in privateKey.json
-5. Copy your secret from KwilDb and paste it in lib/migrate.js (line 13) and also in src/lib/migrate.ts(if previous doesn't work)
+5. Copy your secret from KwilDb and paste it in lib/migrate.js (line 13) and also in src/lib/migrate.ts (if previous doesn't work)
 6. Make it happen :wink:
    > npm run migrate

 ---

 You will be prompted to enter authentication credentials for your MySQL database.
-Ensure you have access credentials that have read/write roles enabled, or else you will encounter errors.
+Ensure that you have access credentials that have read/write roles enabled, or else you will encounter errors.

 ---